TheMrMilchmann/setup-msvc-dev/docs/changelog/latest.md

-### 2.0.2
+### 3.0.0

 _Released 2023 Sep 26_

-#### Fixes
+#### Improvements

-- The action now correctly reports failure.
+- Updated to the node20 runtime by default.
-    - There is a chance that this breaks some workflows that previously silently accepted failure.
+    - This requires a minimum [Actions Runner](https://github.com/actions/runner/releases/tag/v2.308.0) version of v2.308.0 to run.